fervega22/recipes-project-react/README.md

 - Kitchen Recipes

-This project was created with REACT - hooks
+This project was created with REACT - hooks -
-API : spoonacular
+API: spoonacular

 ## URL